-In September 2015, a development plan and rezoning to MU/CZ (Mixed Use/Conditional Zoning) were approved by the Cumberland County Planning Department and the Cumberland County Board of Commissioners.
-At that time, the developer planned to obtain water and sewer services from Harnett County.
+In September 2015, a development plan and rezoning to MU/CZ (Mixed Use/Conditional Zoning) was approved by the Cumberland County Planning Department and the Cumberland County Board of Commissioners.
+At that time, the developer planned to obtain water and sewer from Harnett County.

-After multiple meetings between the City, PWC management and the developer, the proposed development agreement was created by the developer.
+After multiple meetings between the City, PWC management and the developer, a proposed development agreement was created by the developer.
 Broadwell Land Company agreed to petition for annexation into the City and develop in accordance with the plan and the conditions already established by Cumberland County as well as City standards to include the UDO and stormwater regulations.
-A Letter of Intent was issued by PWC on September 28, 2018.

-If the Development Agreement and the Annexation is approved, the property will be initially zoned, Staff is recommending to zone the property to the same zoning that was approved by Cumberland County in 2015, MU/CZ (Mixed-Use/Conditional Zoning) and to accept the conditions that were approved by Cumberland County.
+If the Development Agreement and the Annexation is approved, the property will be initially zoned.
+Staff is recommending to zone the property to the same zoning that was approved by Cumberland County in 2015, MU/CZ (Mixed-Use/Conditional Zoning) and to accept the conditions that were approved by Cumberland County.

 These conditions would be in addition to all applicable City regulations.
 The mixed-use plan has been preliminary reviewed by the City's Technical Review Committee (TRC) to ensure compliance.
-The developer will be required to formally submit plans to the City for review and approval prior to the issuance of City building permits.
+The developer will be required to formally submit plans to the City for review and approval prior to the issuance of City building permits